chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 | `article h2`  | Descendant Selector   | Selects an element that resides anywhere within an identified ancestor element |
 | `article > p` | Direct Child Selector | Selects an element that resides immediately inside an identified parent element |

+- **Descendant selector** matches every element that follows an identified ancestor.
+The descendant element does not have to come directly after the ancestor element inside the document tree but may fall anywhere within the ancestor element.

+  - The `article h2` selector is a descendant selector, only selecting `h2` elements that fall inside of an `article` element.

 - **Child Combinator** / **child selector**(`>`) is placed between two CSS selectors.
 It matches only those elements matched by the second selector that are **direct children** of elements matched by the first.

   - Every element except the html element is a **direct child** of precisely one other element.
 For example: